 As we mentioned above, really good cozy cabins supply a way to have a fire indoors so you can roast marshmallows any time of the day or night.
 Make sure you dedicate a corner of your a-frame to your stove or fireplace.

-You may think that your two straight walls provide the only opportunity for natural light.
-However, living in an a-frame is the best time to use skylights.
+You may think that two straight walls provide the an opportunity for natural light.
+However, living in an A-Frame is the best time to use skylights.
 You won’t regret installing one or two for a little more sunshine.

-Want to know what one of the biggest kinds of windows are?
-A door.
-Add some big glass doors to your living space to bring in more light and make entertaining completely easy.
+Do you want to know what one of the biggest types of windows are?
+Doors.
+Add some big glass doors to your living space to bring in more light and make entertaining easy.

-When you’re remodeling your a-frame cabin, you’ll definitely want to put some thought into an open layout.
+When you’re remodeling your A-Frame cabin, you’ll want to put some thought into an open layout.
 With a smaller space to start with, everyone will benefit from the ability to hang out in one large space together.

 Are you lucky enough to have an amazing view from your a-frame windows?
 Be sure you make your living room layout facing this view so all your relaxing can be done while you watch sunrises, sunsets, storms and any other weather.

-Most a-frames have a loft or second story but how do you accommodate stairs?
+Most A-Frames have a second story but how do you accommodate stairs?
 Spiral staircases are fun and definitely a good choice when you’re looking at a lack of floor space.

-Does your two story a-frame already have a normal staircase?
-Use the space wisely by installing shelving underneath.
+Does your two story A-Frame have a regular staircase?
+Use the space by installing shelving underneath.
 You’ll use up so much of your available area that you won’t mind the stairs being smack in the middle of your cabin.